raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_6.md

 ValueError: Pixel elements must be between 0 and 255
 ```

-It's important to anticipate anywhere a value might reach a value that's going to cause problems.
-If you're using the humidity value to denote how red the pixels are, make sure the value can't possibly go outside of the range 0 to 255, not just in testing but in all possible situations:
+It's important to anticipate all places in your program where a variable may reach a value that would cause problems.
+For example, if you're using the humidity measurement to denote how red pixels are, make sure that this value can't possibly go outside the range 0 to 255, not just during testing, but in all possible situations:

 ```python
 red = int(max(0, min(sh.humidity / 100 * 255, 255)))
 ```

-This means that if the humidity is 0 or below, the red value will be 0, if the humidity is 100 or over, the red value will be 255.
-Anywhere in between 0 and 100 the red value will be proportional, but always be an integer.
+This line of code means that if the humidity measurement is 0 or below, the value of `red` will be 0, and if the measurement is 100 or over, the value of `red` will be 255.
+For measurements in between 0 and 100, the value of `red` will be proportional.
+In addition, the value of `red` will always be an integer.

 ### Multiple exceptions

-The easiest way to handle an exception is to catch all exceptions and deal with them in the same way:
+The easiest way to handle exceptions is to catch all exceptions and deal with them in the same way:

 ```python
 try: